 I bought the available official All-Weather Cargo Mats from Tesla.
 My advice is that the rear trunk one ($130) is really worth it.
 It’s huge and provides great protection.
 The frunk one ($70) isn’t worth it, mostly because I don’t use the frunk a lot.
 Just seems excessive compared to the price of the larger rear one.

 When I was shopping for floor mats, Tesla didn’t offer official ones yet.
 They do now for $145.
 There’s also this full floor + cargo set on Amazon for $200.
 Surprisingly, WeatherTech doesn’t seem to have any yet.
 I have something similar to these generic ones, and honestly, they’re great. $20 and you have all the protection of the custom ones.

 Official Tesla Resources

 What confused you about your Model 3 that haven’t I covered?
 If you have other things you think should be added to this , ping me on Twitter at @mulligan.
 Here’s a thread on my favorite details about the car:

 Enjoy the car.
 And remember: touchless car washes!

-If this is helpful, and you know someone buying a Model S or X, pass along this referral code (https://ts.la/brenden44766).
-It’ll get them lifetime free supercharging.
+If you found this useful and know someone getting a Tesla, please pass along my referral code to get them 1,000 miles of free supercharging: https://ts.la/brenden44766